-Peer Observation Scheme for Lecturers
+Peer Observation Programme for Lecturers

 Observing a peer made me think of why I believe something is good or bad teaching.
 So, it made my values and preferences more explicit.

 Would you like to take a look at another teacher's work?
 Or would you like another teacher to observe you in order to provide feedback?
 This is possible with the Peer Observation programme!
-Then sign up for the Peer Observation programme.

 During the Peer Observation programme, you observe each other while teaching.
 Experience shows that observing is at least as instructive as being observed.
 Several participants shared their experiences on our lecturer community TAUU.